FrankCoRa/Adv_Analytics_Capstone/README.md

 - Earlier identification of high-demand courses
 - Better planning for section offerings
 - Stronger support for proactive scheduling decisions
-- Enhanced communication between Registrar teams and academic departments
+- Enhanced communication between the Scheduling team and academic departments

 ---